nickaxgit/gofu/readme.md

    XP - Experience points
-   RP - Reputation points (increase with succesful missions, teamwork, co-piloting/spotting, donations, ROK's, decrease with crashes, incomplete missions, 'cowardice', dangerous flying (high G) , quitting, fighting, swearing (you can knock someone reputation by twice what you are prepared to give up - or maybe it's some inverse proportion) )
+   RP - Reputation points (increase with succesful missions, area extinguished, teamwork, co-piloting/spotting, donations, RAK's, decrease with crashes, incomplete missions, 'cowardice', dangerous flying (high G) , quitting, fighting, swearing (you can knock someone reputation by twice what you are prepared to give up - or maybe it's some inverse proportion) )